joshuaisaact/brat-quiz/README.md

 #### html

 the HTML is clean and simple, with a layout that includes buttons and text areas. everything changes based on how the game progresses.

+#### state Management with reducer

+The game uses a useReducer hook for state management.
+Here's an overview of how it works:

+initial state: The game starts with a loading status and no questions or score.

+actions:

+dataReceived: loads questions from the JSON file and sets the game to "ready."
+start: starts the game, resetting the index and score.
+answer: updates the score based on whether the guess was correct.
+nextQuestion: moves to the next question.
+finished: ends the game and shows the final score.
+restart: resets the game for a new playthrough.

 ## Installation & Setup